Online Training Course

 A basic level of knowledge of provider billing and compliance processes is assumed.

-• Two separate conversion factors and an efficiency adjustment (-2.5%)
+• Identify the two separate conversion factors and understand how the -2.5 % efficiency adjustment affects payment rates

-• Coding and payment policy changes for Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs)
+• Review payment and coding policy changes for Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs)

 Self-paced online program includes unlimited review of previously recorded instruction and downloadable digital companion materials for 6 months.